-Complete the graduation application process one term prior to the term of completion (i.e., spring term graduates must apply during winter term).
+This degree program can also satisfy the requirements of the AA/OT.
+Courses that are developmental in nature, designed to prepare students for college transfer courses, are not applicable to this degree.
+Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).